NathanSchmitt/primer/html_css_exercise/instructions.md

 10. Save your files one more time
 11. Volunteer to show your files to the class.

+##Iteration 2

+Part A. HTML

+1. Create a div after the header and before the footer that contains all the articles.
+Assign it a class="main".

+2. Create a div *inside* the "main" div that contains all the articles.
+Assign it a class="articles".

+3. Create a div *inside* the "main" div but *before* the "articles" div.
+Assign it a class="nav".

+4. Put a non-breaking space in the "nav" div. (&nbsp;)

+Part B. CSS

+5. Make the "nav" div 30% wide.
+6. Make the "articles" div 70% wide.
+7. Change the "article_heading" div to be 80%

+8. Save your files one more time
+9. Volunteer to show your files to the class.

 <hr />
 Copyright © 2013 Alan Zimmerman <br />